dwhiffing/fury/content/nato/pt/army/body.md

 The Portuguese army is a small conscript force which maintains key functions at high readiness and maintains basic skill sets for rapid mobilization.
-Structurally they have a Corps HQ, but in reality this formation would function at the Divisional level and either remain in Portugal to enable mobilization or deploy with the Mechanized Brigade to NATO’s Southern Army Group (SOUTHAG).
+Structurally they have a Corps HQ, but in reality this formation would function at the divisional level and either remain in Portugal to enable mobilization or deploy with the Mechanized Brigade to NATO’s Southern Army Group (SOUTHAG).
 The standing army was 44,000 personnel with about 175,000 reserves.